 Accordingly, nudges can either help people make better intuitive decisions, by targeting their intuitive system (System 1), or they can help them make better deliberate decisions, by targeting their conscious reasoning system (System 2).
 The specific mechanisms that the nudge use in order to affect these Systems vary in different situations, but they will generally either encourage people to make a better intuitive decision, to use their conscious reasoning instead of intuitions where necessary, or to conduct a more effective conscious reasoning process.

-How to nudge
+How to use nudges

 So far, we saw what nudges are and how they work.
 Next, you will see what types of nudges you can use, followed by a few beneficial guidelines that will help you implement nudges as effectively as possible.

 Types of nudges you can use

 There are various types of nudges that you can use in order to encourage people to make better decisions.
 Though nudges can take many forms, the most common types of nudges that people usually implement are the following:

 - Changing the default option.
 People will often stick with the default option due to inertia, so by changing this option to the optimal one you increase the chance that people will stick with the optimal choice.
 For example, in the context of organ donations, switching to a default opt-out system, where people are presumed to be organ donors unless specified otherwise, led to double rates of organ donations compared to using an opt-in system as a default, where people have to actively register in order to become a donor.